MetaMask/core/docs/package-migration-process-guide.md

 # Package Migration Process Guide

-This document outlines the process for migrating a MetaMask library that complies with the requirements defined in the `metamask-module-template` repo into the core monorepo.
+This document outlines the process for migrating a MetaMask library into the core monorepo.
+The migration target is assumed to comply with the requirements defined by [`metamask-module-template`](https://github.com/MetaMask/metamask-module-template) and [`module-lint`](https://github.com/MetaMask/module-lint).

-## Phase A: Preparation in source repo
+## Phase A: **Preparation** in the _Source Repo_

 ### 1. Add the following migration notice to the README